DarkMattz/STRIGComputer/README.md

 1. Make sure to have NodeJS installed on your PC.
 2. Clone the repo.
 3. Run ```npm start``` in Terminal or Command Prompt

+# Database don't work?
+This app is using a database from Dewacloud.

+Please contact me to activate the database, as it cost my free usage limit.